 Q: What about phonics?
 Don’t we need letter ‑ sound knowledge?

 A: Yes—but as part of pronunciation drills as you encounter words.
 Not as a separate “learn A = /a/” step.
 That’s scaffolding, not babysitting.
 And as an adult you can skip the whole phonics vs whole language battle.
-SG already takes care of your needs.
+You are not a child anymore therefore you will never learn German like a child again.
+That ship has sailed.
+And lucky for you, SmarterGerman already takes care of all your needs.

 Q: So when and how do we teach Umlauts and ß?

-Q: Isn’t learning letter names part of brain training?
+Q: Isn’t spelling words and names part of reading training 101?

-A: That applies to small kids learning to read for the first time.
-But adult learners already know how to read.
+A: That rather applies to small kids learning to read for the first time.
+But most adult learners already know how to read.
 What they need is help connecting sounds to written words—not necessarily pre-mature letter drills.
+If you are struggling with reading in your own language you don’t need a German course but rather help of a different sort which I can’t provide at this point in time.
+There’s courses for alphabetization that take care of that.
+Maybe one day I’ll consider that but it’s not on top of my to-do list.

 Further Reading